PerfectlyNormal/integrity-hooks/README.markdown

 Setup Instructions
 ==================

-Just install this gem with `gem install integrity-hooks` and then in your Rackup (ie, `config.ru`) file:

-    require "rubygems"
+Add this gem to your `Gemfile`:

+    gem "integrity-hooks", "0.0.8"

+Then some trickery with the bundler (`bundle unlock && bundle install && bundle pack`).
+Finally, in your `init.rb`:

     require "integrity/notifier/hooks"

 Now, just edit the project and the configuration should be there